Eucalyptus todtiana: Description

 Eucalyptus todtiana is a tree or a mallee that typically grows to a height of between 2-15 m and forms a lignotuber.
 It has a weeping habit and rough, fibrous, prickly bark on the lower trunk, rough, scaly bark on the upper trunk and smooth grey to pinkish bark on the branches.
 Young plants and coppice regrowth have sessile leaves that are elliptical to oblong, 55-130 mm long and 10-16 mm wide and arranged in opposite pairs.
 Adult leaves are arranged alternately, light green, lance-shaped, 80-125 mm long and 15-22 mm, tapering to a petiole 4-22 mm long.
 The plant has a dense, spreading to pendulous crown.

 The flower buds are arranged in leaf axils in groups of seven, nine or eleven on an unbranched peduncle 12-35 mm long, the individual buds on pedicels 1-3 mm long.
 Mature buds are oval, 8-11 mm long and 6-7 mm wide with a conical to rounded operculum.
 Flowering occurs from January to April and the flowers are creamy white.
 The fruit is a woody cup-shaped to hemispherical capsule 11-21 mm long and 14-25 mm wide with the valves near rim level.

 Taxonomy and naming

 Eucalyptus todtiana was first formally described by Ferdinand von Mueller in 1882, based on specimens collected by him from sandy ridges near the Greenough and Arrowsmith Rivers in 1877, and also specimens collected by John Forrest from near the Moore River.
 The description was published in the journal Southern Science Record.
 The specific name honours Emil Todt, a botanical artist who drew some of the plates for Mueller's Atlas of Eucalypts.

+Mueller also described E. todtiana in his Eucalyptographia, referring to his earlier description in Southern Science Record.

 This species is part of the Eucalyptus subgenus series Diversiformae, subseries Neuropterae, a group of mallees that all have adult leaves held erect, buds with a single unscarred operculum and pyramidal seeds.